 Pros: low cost, good for short runs, quick turnaround, easy to create multiple colors

 Cons: does not scale to large print runs economically, not as sustainabilityUnlike traditional methods including lithography and offset, digital printing doesn’t require a printing plate.
 Instead, the desired image is digitized to control the distribution of ink, toner, and exposure.
-One of the biggest advantages is the customization it offers, as well as the price point making, it easier to bring your ideas to life.
+One of the biggest advantages is the customization it offers, as well as the price point making, it easier to bring your ideas to life. - Large Format Printing

 Used for: window and wall posters, store displays, event announcements, promotional signage